Flipkart asks 400–500 employees to exit after performance reviews - BusinessToday

-Walmart-owned e-commerce firm Flipkart has asked around 400 to 500 employees to leave the company following annual performance reviews, according to a report in the Economic Times.
+Walmart-owned e-commerce firm Flipkart has asked 300 employees to leave the company following annual performance reviews, according to sources.

-The exits represent about 3–4% of the company’s workforce, higher than the typical 1–2% of employees in the lowest performance band who usually leave during the annual review process, ET reported, citing people familiar with the matter.
+The exits represent about 1.5% of employees in the lowest performance band who usually leave during the annual review process.

-“Flipkart conducts regular performance reviews aligned with clearly defined expectations.
-As part of this process, a small percentage of employees may transition from the organisation.
-We are supporting affected employees with transition support,” the company said.
+"Flipkart conducts regular performance reviews aligned with clearly defined expectations.
+As part of this process, a small percentage of employees may transition from the organisation, Flipkart told Business Today.

-“More than usual employees have been put on a performance improvement plan (PIP) this year in Flipkart.
-Many of them received one star rating in their annual review and asked to leave,” a person aware of the developments told the publication.
-“It’s not happening in other companies of the group.”
+The company also said, "We are supporting affected employees with transition support."

 Flipkart has carried out similar exercises in recent years as it sharpens its focus on operational discipline.